 Ocean swimming in these ideal conditions is about as spiritually intoxicating and invigorating as it gets.
 I prefer alternating from the crawl to the breaststroke, moving back and forth between the buoy lines in shallow water no deeper than 10 or 15 feet.

-During my countless morning swims, I've observed any number of small tropical fish darting to and fro beneath the concrete hulls of the bigger flag buoys.
+During my countless morning swims, I've observed any number of small tropical fish darting to and from beneath the concrete hulls of the bigger flag buoys.
 Schools of larger nearshore fish can also be seen darting and jumping below and above the shimmering ocean surface, while here and there bite-sized sand crabs with fake black eyes on their backs dig for cover beneath the sandy ocean floor.

 Every so often, I find waterlogged money, mostly bills of small denominations, drifting along the seabed.
 Once spotted, I dive down to scoop up the notes and like a dutiful husband bring them straight home to my wife.